OmarMiniesy/Notes/Security/Web Application Security/Cross Site Scripting (XSS).md

 " onfocus=alert() autofocus x="  //closing off an attribute and adding a new one and closing off the rest.

+"> <body onload="alert()         // closing off an attribute and adding a new element to close of the remaining qoute and angle bracket.

 minso> </select> <svg onload=alert()>

 <img src=1 onerror=alert(1)>